Who will attend the Rural Parliament?

 Accommodation is not included, but community organisations and individuals can be given support to meet their travel and accommodation costs for attending the event, and more information will follow about this following your booking.
 The amount of support we can offer depends on the support we are given by sponsors and supporters.

-EARLY-BIRD FEES – limited places available.
+EARLY-BIRD FEES – Now FULL!

 Non-profit organisations (turnover <£500k/annum) – £95 per person